-Sex is chaotic, messy, and really not straightforward.
-TV, movies and even porn show sex to be a smooth transition from one activity to another, with no mishaps, pain or problms – real-life sex is anything but!
-Sometimes you’re with a partner that is particularly chronically fatigued that day, sometimes you’ve got to navigate over sensitised nerves, and sometimes you realise you’re allergic to the lube you’ve just put in your vagina – these are all my past experiences.
-There’s not enough advice for people like me out there (disabled with multiple chronic illnesses), so I decided to do what I have a habit of doing and create what’s missing.
+Most of the time, TV, movies and porn make out sex to be a smooth transition from one activity to another, with no mishaps, pain or problems, whereas real-life sex is anything but straightforward.
+Sex can be chaotic, messy, and complex.
+Sometimes you’re with a partner that is chronically fatigued, sometimes you’ve got to navigate over sensitised nerves with the perfect amount of stimulation, and sometimes you realise you’re allergic to the lube you’ve just put in your vagina – all personal experiences.

 If you’re under the legal age to access adult materials where you live, please leave, and if you are under 18 and looking for information about sex, relationships or your body, please visit Scarleteen, Brook, or Bish.

-All pictures featured unless otherwise stated (or you see a watermark on them), are from Story Blocks, Canva, Deposit Photos, and, Pexels.
+All pictures featured unless otherwise stated (unless there is a watermark on them, they are screenshots or images from guest writers), are from Story Blocks, Canva, Deposit Photos, and, Pexels.